MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-getting-started.md

 - Advanced Unity skills.
 - A username and password for the Azure Portal so you can upload your work.
-- Your account must be added as a Contributor to the Mesh world you’re trying to publish to.
-If you’re unsure about this, check with your IT admin.
-- There must be an existing Mesh World that contains a Space in the Azure Portal that you can upload your work to.
-To learn more about setting this up, see our document titled *Mesh IT Admin Guide*.
-TBD
-- There must be an existing Unity project that was created based on the process detailed in our document titled *Get Started with Mesh Environments* TBD, or you must create one.
-That document instructs you to load the *Mesh Toolkit* which contains the Unity package you need for Mesh Cloud Scripting.
-This package is named *com.microsoft.mesh.cloudscripting.client*.
-- You should be at least somewhat familiar with event management.
-To learn more about this, see the event management section in the document titled *Mesh IT Admin Guide”*.
-TBD

 ## Software dependencies